OverTheWire Bandit Walkthrough

 - Use

-is often treated as an option by commands. - To read the file, prefix the name with
+-.
+This is tricky because-is often treated as an option by commands. - To read the file, prefix the name with

 - Use